We Black and Nerds

-Thanks for being interested in contributing to the Black Girls Nerd Out blog!
-We are committed to being a hub for Black women and nerds to not only create, but to build a space that is representative of our realities and experiences as a way to counter the ones largely depicted in mainstream.
+Thanks for being interested in contributing to the We Black and Nerds blog!
+We are committed to being a hub for Black women and nerds to not only create, but to build a space that is representative of our realities and experiences as a way to counter the ones largely depicted in the mainstream.

-Inspired by Doctor Who’s plucky sidekicks (most notable season 10’s Bill Potts), formal literally Critical Companions discussing an author’s breadth of work, as well as our mission to provide a platform for marginalized creators, the Critical Companion series will feature bi-monthly blog posts written by Black writers.
+Inspired by Doctor Who’s plucky sidekicks (most notably, season 10’s Bill Potts), formal literary Critical Companions discussing an author’s breadth of work, as well as our mission to provide a platform for marginalized creators, the Critical Companion series will feature blog posts written by Black writers.
 We hope those writers are some of you!

-Each month we will have a different topic where we will accept two (2) paid pitches that represent two aspects of the theme.
-The themes will represent subjects that can delve into the idea of critical fandom -- how do we as fans analyze our favorite things with care and consider the wider world that the fandom either represents or ignores?
-What we're hoping for are different opinions from marginalized voices that analyze and dissect nerdy media either through the lens of that marginalization or just from that underrepresented voice.
+In 2018 we had a monthly topic where we accepted two pitches (paid) that represent two aspects of the idea.
+Now, we are opening up submissions to be a bit less restrictive, but we are still largely looking for pieces that delve into the idea of critical fandom — how do we as fans analyze our favorite things with care and consider the wider world that the fandom either represents or ignores?
+We always love personal essays about growing up nerdy, early fandom experiences, and pivotal moments in your own nerdy lives.

 Essays about growing up nerdy, your experiences in fandom, your first fandom memory, first convention experience, first time meeting other nerds in real life, etc. Especially those coming from a Black/PoC perspective.

 Three Fears I About Public Spaces I Had As a Black Nerd by Renée Jacobs

 Finding Inclusion in the Digital Age by Kira Sparkles

 Essays ranging from why you like time travel despite being Black/PoC and geeking out on the rules of time travel to comparing shows with different uses of time travel (e.g. Timeless vs Doctor Who) or rankings of shows with the best time travel.
 Let the infinite possibility of time travel inspire you to pitch us something unique.